ManticoreProject/manticore/README.md

 benchmark suite, which will probably *not* work if you are running Docker on any other OS because `perf` is not Unix compatible.

-Before continuing on, you can test if Docker is working on your system with:
+Once you believe you have Docker installed, you can test if Docker is working on your system with:

 ```console
 $ docker run hello-world
 ```

+Throughout this guide, terminal shell prompts that begin with `$` refer to your system's native shell process, and prompts starting with `root@docker:CURRENT_PATH#` refer to the Docker container's shell process.

-### Step 1: Obtain the Docker image
+### Obtaining the Docker image

 ##### Method 1: Download pre-built image

 The recommended way to obtain the image is to simply use `registry.gitlab.com/kavon1/manticore:latest` wherever `image-name` appears in the rest of this README.
 Docker will automatically download the image the first time you try to run it.

 ##### Method 2: Build image locally